Lionel-Rousseau/linux-prod-backup-toolbox/README.md

 copy it to `/etc/systemd/system/`, enable it with `systemctl enable --now backup-nightly.timer`, and you are done.

-Per-node scripts are designed to be invokable independently as well, each one accepts no arguments, reads its configuration from environment variables (or hardcoded paths if you prefer), writes structured logs to `/var/log/`, and exits with a non-zero status on failure (or `24` on the benign rsync race condition, which the orchestrator silently ignores).
+Per-node scripts are designed to be invokable independently as well.
+Each one accepts no arguments, reads its configuration from environment variables (or hardcoded paths if you prefer), writes structured logs to `/var/log/`, and exits with a non-zero status on failure. `rsync` exit code 24 is treated as a benign condition by node wrappers and does not make the job fail.

 The minimum-viable configuration is described in [`examples/env.example`](examples/env.example).